For general usage of the phpBB software used for this forum please follow this link to the phpBB FAQ

 2.6.
 Users are requested not to abuse the forums by posting huge numbers of new threads or polls in quick succession.
 "Bumping" old threads that have not been locked, however, is permitted, within reason.

 2.7.
 The forums, and in particular Off Topic section, can by their very nature generate a certain number of "spammy threads".
-However, pure, meaningless spam, particularly when posted in large volumes, will not be tolerated and could in the long term result in a ban.
+However, pure, meaningless spam, particularly when posted in large volumes, will not be tolerated and will result in warnings as well as, in the long term, a ban.

 2.8.
 Users who have started threads are within their rights to request that they be locked or split by a moderator or administrator, provided that an appropriate reason is given.